jtunsworth/darkSoulsMessageGenerator/darkSoulsMessageGeneratorREADME.md

 ## Features
 - To use the function simply input the code into your script and console.log the function 'yourDSMEssage()'.
 - You can also add the function to a HTML document.
 Perhaps to activate in a text box onclick?

-## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage